dachinat/ansible-nextcloud/README.md

 * install dependencies: nginx, php7.1, redis, mariadb
 * generate ssl cert (self signed) if nextcloud_use_https is true
 * follow best practises, performance tuning
+* Nextcloud's updater.phar can be used to update the instance to the latest version

 Important:
 * php version has been upgraded from 7.0 to 7.1, if you would like to update a server which has been installed by an older version of this role, run "yum remove -y php70w\*"